gauravchauhan2403/React-quiz-app/README.md

 # Trivia API
-I ave used this trivia quiz API in this to fetch quiz data through it. https://opentdb.com/api.php?amount=20&category=${9 to 32}&difficulty=${ easy or medium or hard }&type=multiple
+I have used this trivia quiz API in this project to fetch quiz data through it. https://opentdb.com/api.php?amount=20&category=${9 to 32}&difficulty=${ easy or medium or hard }&type=multiple

 Also I have used Material ui for designing and React-router-dom for smooth routing.